 A 2018 report from the Florida Fish & Wildlife Commission found that 77% of the operators involved in boating accidents that year completely lacked formal boater education.
 Most of these accidents therefore may have been preventable with the proper education and experience.

 Personal watercraft, such as jet-skis, have a higher collision rate than any other watercraft.
 Studies have found that these accidents make up almost one-third of all reported boating accidents and 36% of all boating injuries.
 This may be attributed to the false sense of security that novice users have with these vessels.
 Some may think that because they are small, they are easier to operate than a larger watercraft like a boat, but most jet-skis have a lot more throttle than people expect leading inexperienced operators to lose control and crash.

-At Domnick Cunningham & Whalen we strive to not only do right by our clients but right by our community.
+At Domnick Cunningham & Yaffa we strive to not only do right by our clients but right by our community.
 For Water Safety Awareness month, we urge you to familiarize yourself with the safety protocols of any water activity you participate in.
 If you suffer an injury because of someone else’s negligence on the water, please let us know so we can help.

 For more information on water safety check out the websites below:

 Adaptive Aquatics of Palm Beach Gardens: https://www.pbgfl.com/600/Aquatics

 Live Like Jake: https://livelikejake.com